UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Acknowledgment

 \section{Acknowledgment}

-This work is partially supported by the National Science Foundation under grant No. 2046726, NSF AI Institute ACTION No. IIS-2229876, DARPA GARD, the National Aeronautics and Space Administration (NASA) under grant No. 80NSSC20M0229, ARL Grant W911NF-23-2-0137, the Alfred P. Sloan Fellowship, the Meta research award, the AI Safety Fund, and the eBay research award.
+This work is partially supported by the National Science Foundation under grant No. 1910100, No. 2046726, NSF AI Institute ACTION No. IIS-2229876, DARPA TIAMAT No. 80321, the National Aeronautics and Space Administration (NASA) under grant No. 80NSSC20M0229, ARL Grant W911NF-23-2-0137, Alfred P. Sloan Fellowship, the research grant from eBay, AI Safety Fund, Virtue AI, and Schmidt Science.